OpenDSA/OpenDSA/RST/en/Design/IntroOO.rst

 .. codeinclude:: Introduction/BadEncapsulation

 It's clearly a bad idea to allow people to set the shipping weight to a negative value.
 How can you change this class to prevent problems like this from happening?
 Your only choice is to make the *weight* private and write a method that allows the class to set limits on weight.
-But since you have already declared *weight* to be **public**, as soon as you make this 'fix', you break every class that currently uses it!
+But since you have already declared *weight* to be **public**, as soon as you make this 'fix', you break every class that currently uses it, including those that are behaving properly!

 The ability to change your code without breaking every class that uses it is one of the key benefits of encapsulation.
 By limiting access and hiding the implementation details of your class to the maximum extent possible, you make it possible to change, fix, extend, or rework your class without requiring changes in any of the code that uses your class.

 How do we ensure our code remains flexible and maintainable?